nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   When the Matter sample is built for ``nrf5340dk_nrf5340_cpuapp`` build target with the :kconfig:option:`CONFIG_CHIP_FACTORY_DATA` Kconfig option set to ``y`` the application returns prematurely the error code 200016 because the factory data partition is not aligned with the :kconfig:option:`CONFIG_FPROTECT_BLOCK_SIZE` Kconfig option.

   **Workaround:** Manually cherry-pick and apply commit from the main branch (commit hash: ``ec9ad82637b0383ebf91eb1155813450ad9fcffb``).

 .. rst-class:: v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1

+KRKNWK-16783: Accessory may become unresponsive after several hours A Matter accessory may stop sending Report Data messages due to an internal bug in the Matter stack v1.0.0.0 and thus become unresponsive for Matter controllers.

+  **Workaround:** Manually cherry-pick and apply commit from the `dedicated Matter fork`_ (commit hash: ``23f08242f92973a7a3308b4d62a82c59cf6cf6b3``).

+.. rst-class:: v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1